-Trine sponsors chamber's new
+Trine sponsors Chamber's new Young Professional Network

 ANGOLA, Ind. – This afternoon, the Angola Chamber of Commerce announced the formation of the Young Professionals Network of Steuben County with Trine University serving as the exclusive founding sponsor.